SDooman/bootstrap-data-1/unit_1/unit_1.md

 ## <a id="loading"></a> Loading Tables
 Now that you've imported a table, it's time to use it with Pyret.

-Go back to your empty program, and add each snippet of code below to your definitions window (the editor on the left).:
+  Go back to your empty program, and add each snippet of code below to your definitions window (the editor on the left).

 First, we'll need to import Pyret's library for interacting with files in the Google Drive: